NagiLabaki/F1-Strategy-Optimization/README.md

 Neural Networks.
 We trained several NN variants.
 An absolute-time NN suffered from high variance on the raw target (MAE ≈ 1.63 s, RMSE ≈ 3.72 s reported for the initial absolute model), so we implemented a residual (baseline) formulation: the network predicts the deviation from a local baseline (average recent lap), which substantially reduced variance.
 The residual NN achieved MAE ≈ 1.16–1.19 s and an RMSE ≈ 3.30 s on the final test set; residual modelling tightened the error distribution around zero and improved robustness to outlier laps.

 Telemetry-based NN.
-A telemetry-focused NN trained on FastF1 features (tyre life, fuel proxy, mean speed, throttle/brake, DRS, gear, and weather) and expanded from a two-race to a four-race dataset (Bahrain, Monaco, Silverstone, Monza) delivered the strongest telemetry-based results — reducing mean error into the sub-second range (the report documents the model improving to ≈0.83 s mean error as the dataset grew).
+A telemetry-focused NN trained on FastF1 features (tyre life, fuel proxy, mean speed, throttle/brake, DRS, gear, and weather) and expanded from a two-race to a four-race dataset (Bahrain, Monaco, Silverstone, Monza) delivered the strongest telemetry-based results — reducing mean error into the sub-second range (the report documents the model improving to ≈0.83 s MAE and 1.3 RMSE as the dataset grew).
 This highlights the importance of diverse track data for generalization.

 # Random Forest